Disney Songs to Play on Guitar

 And what better songs to learn than those from your favorite Disney movies?
 When you’re learning a song, half the battle is knowing the song, inside and out.
 If you’re already familiar with the lyrics, changes, and song structure, the whole process will be much easier.
 So if you happen to live in a household with a little one who watches Frozen multiple times a week, consider that to be your training for this moment!
 The hard part is over!
 Now all you have to do is learn a few chords and strumming patterns.

 As part of the #DisneyMusicSummerCamp, Fender Play and Disney Music are excited to share the #DisneyMusicSummerCamp Collection.
-This collection teaches seven Disney songs on guitar including “Let it Go” from Frozen and “Beauty and the Beast” from Beauty and the Beast.
-Check out the #DisneyMusicSummerCamp Collection here or continue reading as we walk through the chords you’ll need to learn five beloved Disney songs on the guitar:
+This collection teaches six Disney songs on guitar including “Let it Go” from Frozen and “Beauty and the Beast” from Beauty and the Beast.
+Check out the #DisneyMusicSummerCamp Collection here or continue reading as we walk through the chords you’ll need to learn four beloved Disney songs on the guitar:

 “Let It Go” from Frozen